 on (92 characters MAX) Notes

-Delete this/row
+Delete this row

+/

 e a succint description of the exempted so that a member of the public can

 tely assess whether the action might be

 rest.

-1

-/ /
+/

-Provide additional information the agency
+Provide additional information the

 believes will assist the public with

-understanding the purpose of the exemption
+understanding the purpose of the

-declaration. -
+declaration. declaration.

-For the date on the top, identify the date the list
+Ear the date on the tan identify th For the date on the top, identify the date the list

 is submitted to the OEQC, which r

-before the submittal deadline 5 business days prior to publication on the 8th of the month.
-For
+before the submittal deadline 5 bu

+prior to publication on the 8th of t

-example, for publication on September 8, 2019,
+example, for publication on Septe

-the date must be on or before Au
+the date must be on or before Aug just 30, 2019.

-Lists of EXEMPTION NOTICES
+Lists of Exemption Notices